-DHS ending protections for some Salvadorans
+Trump admin ends protections for more than 200,000 Salvadorans

 - The termination will come with an 18-month delay

-Washington (CNN)The Trump administration will end protections for certain nationals of El Salvador, a move that could leave more than 200,000 immigrants who have lived in the US more than 15 years without any legal status, the department announced Monday.
+Washington (CNN)The Trump administration will end protections for certain nationals of El Salvador, a move that could leave more than 200,000 immigrants who have lived in the US more than 15 years without any legal status, the Department of Homeland Security announced Monday.

-The termination will come with an 18-month delay, as the Department of Homeland Security also recently did in ending other recent Temporary Protected Status for other countries.
+The termination will come with an 18-month delay, as the administration also recently did in ending other recent Temporary Protected Status for other countries.
 That time will allow individuals who have lived under the status to either seek other means of staying in the US or prepare to leave.
 The delay means the more than 250,000 TPS protectees will have until September 9, 2019, to either find a different way to stay in the US or prepare to leave.

 The widely expected move culminates a series of similar decisions from the Trump administration to substantially curtail the use of Temporary Protected Status -- a protection from deportation and authorization to live and work legally for nationals of countries that have suffered a disaster such as war, an epidemic or natural disasters.